 We had a secured term loan agreement with Oxford Finance, LLC collateralized by the Friendship Haven facility that was terminated on March 30, 2018.
 See table above listing loans payable for further information.
 As we prepaid the loan prior to the maturity date of October 2019, we paid an exit fee of \$87,500, a prepayment penalty of approximately \$69,000 and \$10,000 in other costs.
-These payments were expensed to interest expense in our condensed consolidated statements of operations for the three months ended March 31, 2018.
-Additionally, in March 2018, we expensed the unamortized balance of approximately \$79,000 of debt issuance costs related to this loan and were recorded to interest expense in our condensed consolidated statements of operations.
+Additionally, we expensed the unamortized balance of approximately \$79,000 of debt issuance costs related to this loan.
+These payments were expensed to interest expense in our condensed consolidated statements of operations in March 2018.